-The French Transport Regulatory Authority, the minister responsible for national roadways, and the Minister for the Economy will receive, before 31 March 2022, the activity report for 2021 from the CM, as well as all opinions issued and recommendations made on the award of works, supply and service contracts.
-The French Transport Regulatory Authority will draw up a report on the contracts with motorway concession companies, which will be made public, under the conditions provided for in article L.1261-2 of the French Transport Code, and sent to the Minister responsible for national roadways and the Minister for the Economy before 30 June 2022.
+The French Transport Regulatory Authority, the minister responsible for national roadways, and the Minister for the Economy will receive, before 31 March 2023, the activity report for 2022 from the CM, as well as all opinions issued and recommendations made on the award of works, supply and service contracts.
+The French Transport Regulatory Authority will draw up a report on the contracts with motorway concession companies, which will be made public, under the conditions provided for in article L.1261-2 of the French Transport Code, and sent to the Minister responsible for national roadways and the Minister for the Economy before 30 June 2023.

-Information on the work of the Contracting Commission is presented to the Directors on a regular basis.
+Information on the work of the Contracting Commission is presented to the directors on a regular basis.

-Information Systems Security Steering Committee (COSSI)
+Information Systems Security Steering Committee (COPIL SSI)

-Composed of a representative from each VINCI Autoroutes business department, it is responsible for:
+Composed of a representative from each VINCI Autoroutes Business Department, it is responsible for:

-- approving the security policy; - · validating the results of the risk analysis and accepting any residual risks; - validating the ISS strategic plans and the master plan; - · staying informed of: - the level of ISS maturity and any changes thereto, - the stage of completion of ISS projects, - the compliance of the ISS with VINCI Autoroutes and VINCI standards and security policy and standards, - VINCI Autoroutes' level of preparedness and any threats, - the status of ISS budgets, - incidents that have occurred and the handling thereof, - the results of internal and external audits, - the stage of completion of action plans following audits, tests and security checks, - the prioritisation of topics presented by the RSSI, both for projects and for operations, - validating the proposed budgets before approval by the IS Governance Committee.
+- validating the ISS roadmap, which is based on the analysis of any residual risks, the security context, the analyses and exercise as well as the assessment of the level of security in accordance with the NIST standard in order to establish the priority acculturation, in-depth defence and resilience measures that need to be carried out; - staying informed of: - the level of ISS maturity and any changes thereto, - the stage of completion of ISS projects, - the compliance of the ISS with VINCI Autoroutes and VINCI standards and security policy and standards, - VINCI Autoroutes' level of preparedness and any threats, - the status of ISS budgets, - incidents that have occurred and the handling thereof, - the results of internal and external audits, - the stage of completion of action plans following audits, tests and security checks; - the prioritisation of topics presented by the RSSI, both for projects and for operations; - validating the proposed budgets before approval by the Information system (IS) Governance Committee.